amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

   </form>
 ```

-Using a function to bind the values will help to reduce boilerplate.
-A simple implementation could be to replace each handler in the view model with a function that will return the attributes needed for each field:
+Using a function to bind the values can reduce this boilerplate.
+A simple implementation replaces the handlers in the _ViewModel_ with functions that return the attributes needed for each field:

 ```jsx